Resources for capacity development in TCIM research

-In a survey conducted by WHO, Member States reported that one of the greatest difficulties they face is the lack of research data.
-The United States is a research leader in TCIM, however, most countries in the Region of the Americas have not invested enough in strengthening national research capabilities.
+In a survey conducted by WHO, Member States reported that one of the greatest difficulties they face is the lack of data in research.
+The United States is a research leader in TCIM.
+However, most countries in the Region of the Americas have not invested enough on strengthening national research capabilities.

-One of the purposes of this portal is to build a useful collection of relevant academic resources for researchers in training, junior and senior researchers.
-Such resources will be gathered, classified, and cured in this section.
-In the near future, we hope to develop online courses and other relevant electronic academic resources for TCIM researchers in the Region.
+One of the purposes of this site is to build an useful collection of relevant academic resources for junior, senior and in-training researchers.
+Such resources are gathered, classified, and collected in this section.
+The TCIM Americas Network is working on developoing online courses and other relevant academic resources for TCIM researchers in the Region.

 Research in Traditional, Complementary and Integrative Medicine, and related practices (TCIM) requires the international scientific collaboration, to strengthen the development of capacities and training in research, as well as the construction of research methodologies adapted to the TCIM.

 Currently, there are different institutions, research teams and academic projects that promote research in the field of TCIM.
 These stakeholders have led to the creation of collaborative spaces, inter-institutional work, which has allowed the growth of the number and the quality of investigations in TCIM.